prawitdtgo/demo/readme.md

     For production environment, you should grant permission of those credential files to users whom can run docker and docker-compose commands only.

+1. Fill the Azure audience secret in ./azure_audience_secret.txt.

 1. Set up your DNS name following HOST environment's value in /.env.

     You can set your local DNS in development environment.